dimitri/pgcopydb/docs/ref/pgcopydb_copy.rst

   pgcopydb copy
-    db           Copy an entire database from source to target data         Copy the data section from source to target table-data   Copy the data from all tables in database from source to target blobs        Copy the blob data from ther source database to the target
+    db           Copy an entire database from source to target schema       Copy the database schema from source to target data         Copy the data section from source to target table-data   Copy the data from all tables in database from source to target blobs        Copy the blob data from ther source database to the target